-Course Name: Leather Crafts II: Design and Technique
+Leather Crafts II: Design and Technique Course Name:

-Course Number: 80064

-Grade Level: 11 th or 12 th

-Course Length: One semester
+Course Number: 80064 11th or 12th Grade Level: Course Length: One semester

-Course Credit: 0.5

 Prerequisites: Leather Crafts I: Design and Technique

-Offered: Spring 2024

 Leather Crafts II: Design and Technique is a course in which students will study the basic design and production of traditional Western leather carving products as well as contemporary designs that are unique to the crafter.
 The student will learn the basic tools and develop the skills of leather craft while producing a variety of projects in this medium.
 This course is more technically challenging and moves at a faster pace than Leather Crafts I. A \$65 materials fee is required.